-We analyze the effect of SYK-type interaction in terms of one dimension BCS system utilizing the large-$N$ approximation and Green's function-based technique for both the equilibrium problem and quench dynamics.
-We first study the superconductivity transition point by calculating the critical parameter hypersurface, and then the equilibrium phase diagram of pairing with finite order parameters or BCS interaction.
-These phase diagrams all demonstrate that SYK interaction weakens the superconductivity.
-We further numerically obtain the non-equilibrium quench dynamics, where the oscillation amplitude is suppressed by SYK interaction $J$, which is consistent with the equilibrium phase result.
-Finally, we notice that the decay rate exhibits different scaling laws against interaction $J$ depending on whether the paring is intrinsic or from the proximity effect.
-We argue that this can be understood in terms of the Boltzmann equation \cite{kamenev_2011}.
+We analyze the effect of SYK-type interactions in a one-dimensional BCS system, employing the large-$N$ approximation and a Green's function-based technique to investigate both the equilibrium problem and quench dynamics.
+Firstly, we examine the superconductivity transition point by calculating the critical hypersurface of the parameters.
+Subsequently, we explore the equilibrium phase diagram of pairing, considering both finite order parameters and BCS interaction.
+These phase diagrams consistently demonstrate that SYK interaction weakens the superconductivity.
+Furthermore, we numerically investigate the non-equilibrium quench dynamics, observing that the oscillation amplitude is suppressed by the SYK interaction $J$, which aligns with the findings from the equilibrium phase analysis.
+Finally, we observe that the decay rate exhibits distinct scaling laws with respect to the interaction $J$, depending on whether the pairing arises intrinsically or through the proximity effect.
+We argue that this behavior can be comprehended within the framework of the Boltzmann equation \cite{kamenev_2011}.